 Simply putting off the use of personal care and beauty products just won’t work for everyone.
 The good news is you can take a smarter option–and that is to identify the toxic chemicals in cosmetics and avoid them, so you can use makeup and other beauty products minus the risks.

-To guide you further, Alyaka, a reputable niche perfume and organic beauty products retailer in the UK shares an infographic that puts in detail the most dangerous substances used in cosmetics by a lot of companies today.
+To guide you further, Alyaka, a reputable niche perfume and organic beauty products retailer in the UK shares an infographic that puts in detail the by a lot of companies today.